 Anna, what motivated you to collaborate with Deborah on the book?

 Anna: I have a passion for research.
-I’m curious by nature, especially when it comes to consumer psychology and behavior.
+I’m curious by nature, especially when it comes to consumer psychology and behaviour.
 Technology is becoming integral to our lives, yet it sparks strong reactions – even resistance – in people.
 I believe we’re now at a point where it will be difficult to participate in society, without embracing technology.

 There is a huge opportunity for design to play a role in this transformation.
 Design can help to turn the wealth of technology into value for people and our society.
 This book contributes to this mission, and guides practitioners on how to design things that are valuable, and ‘make sense’ for consumers and the world.

 In addition, working with an expert like Deborah helped me to learn and grow as a researcher and designer.
-There’s no substitute for direct, hands-on, person-to-person learning, and this experience is has given me valuable knowledge for my future professional journey.
+There’s no substitute for direct, hands-on, person-to-person learning, and this experience has given me valuable knowledge for my future professional journey.

 Deborah, tell us about your next steps to achieving this goal?